 \subsubsection{Two Visual Feedback Designed Provided a Sense of Catharsis but in Different Ways.}

-Our participants mentioned the cathartic effects as the advantages of \textit{Passive} and \textit{Interactive} conditions though our analysis found differences between them.
-The major difference emerged from the difference in agency of elimination.
-In the \textit{Interactive} condition, the participants gained the cathartic effect as they exploded the letters by themselves.
-Seven participants felt like they were relieving their stress on their own: ``\textit{I myself had exploded the stress, and it felt refreshing.}'' (PB32).
-The presence of interactivity was influencing agency in stress relief, and our participants pointed out the lack of agency as the disadvantage of the \textit{Passive} condition.
-They felt they were \textit{``just like observing''} (PB28) and not having control.
-In the visual feedback of stress disappearance, giving control over the vanishing provided participants with a sense of active control over the process, and it enhanced the cathartic effect.
+Participants felt the cathartic effects in \textit{Passive} and \textit{Interactive} conditions, yet differences arose in agency of elimination.
+In \textit{Interactive} condition, exploding letters themselves provided relief for seven participants: ``\textit{I myself had exploded the stress, and it felt refreshing.}'' (PB32).
+Interactivity influenced stress relief agency, with lack of it being a downside in \textit{Passive} condition—they felt \textit{``just like observing''} (PB28) and out of control.
+Control over visual stress disappearance enhanced the cathartic effect.

-Our participants saw the cathartic effects of the \textit{Passive} condition by gaining an opportunity to take a distance from the experienced stress.
-Five participants mentioned laughter as the advantage of the \textit{Passive} condition: ``\textit{It was good that it was simply amusing and made me laugh.
-I thought it was especially good when I was feeling stressed out and bothered.}'' (PB11) This explicit visualization of the explosion of the externalized stress-related emotion also made the participants feel refreshed or calm down: ``\textit{Seeing the stress words explode and disappear made me feel a bit amusing in a `deserve it!' kind of way, and I appreciated that it made me feel calm.}'' (PB30).
+Participants experienced cathartic benefits from the \textit{Passive} condition by distancing from stress.
+Laughter, noted by five participants, was an advantage of the \textit{Passive} condition: ``\textit{It was good that it was simply amusing and made me laugh.
+I thought it was especially good when I was feeling stressed out and bothered.}'' (PB11).
+The clear visualization of stress-related emotion release also refreshed or calmed them: ``\textit{Seeing the stress words explode and disappear made me feel a bit amusing in a `deserve it!' kind of way, and I appreciated that it made me feel calm.}'' (PB30).